Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Results and Discussion

 Through a close inspection of candidate patches generated, we are able to gain more insights into the quality of RTT-generated patches.
-We investigate compilability, test pass rates, CodeBLEU and other characteristics of patch candidates.
+To do this, we investigate compilability, test pass rates, CodeBLEU and other patch candidates' characteristics.